Neuropsychology Postdoctoral Fellowship

 Neuropsychology Fellowship Program Mission and Goals

 In accordance with UTHealth Houston’s academic mission, the Neuropsychology Division in the Department of Neurology at McGovern Medical School (a part of UTHealth) offers a structured two-year postdoctoral fellowship in clinical neuropsychology.
-The mission of the fellowship program is to prepare fellows for independent practice as scientist-practitioners through a curriculum that enhances knowledge and clinical skills in neuropsychology, builds competency evaluating individuals from different backgrounds, and integrates values of inclusion, equity, and justice into clinical and other learning experiences.
-The training curriculum was intentionally designed to adhere to the Houston Conference Guidelines for Specialty Training in Neuropsychology, meet requirements for board-certification in clinical neuropsychology as defined by the American Board of Professional Psychology (ABPP), and build competency with provision of neuropsychological services with a multicultural and multiracial/ethnic population.
+The mission of the fellowship program is to prepare fellows for independent practice as scientist-practitioners through a curriculum that enhances knowledge and clinical skills in neuropsychology, builds competency in evaluating individuals from different backgrounds, and integrates values of inclusion, equity, and justice into clinical and other learning experiences.
+The training curriculum was intentionally designed to adhere to the Houston Conference Guidelines for Specialty Training in Neuropsychology, meet requirements for board certification in clinical neuropsychology as defined by the American Board of Professional Psychology (ABPP), and build competency with the provision of neuropsychological services with a multicultural and multiracial/ethnic population.
 The program also meets Texas’ licensure requirements and has been granted conditional status with the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN).
 Robert L. Collins, PhD, ABPP-CN is the board-certified consultant for our program.
 Aspects of the curriculum are also tailored to the fellows’ career interests through creation of an individual development plan (IDP) at the start of the first fellowship year in collaboration with the Fellowship Director and minor rotations during the second year of training.
 The IDP is reviewed yearly and adjusted accordingly.

-The fellowship program accomplishes its mission through several goals, including advanced education and training in the competencies necessary for the specialized practice of clinical neuropsychology, emphasizing advanced training in clinical evaluation of adult and geriatric patients with a range of neurocognitive and psychological disorders, and providing opportunities to engage in research in the field of neuropsychology.
-Additional aims of the program include emphasis on fellow wellness and self-care, advocacy and community engagement, and training experiences focused on neuropsychology in the context of multicultural and multiracial/ethnic issues.
+The fellowship program accomplishes its mission through several goals, including advanced education and training in the competencies necessary for the specialized practice of clinical neuropsychology, emphasizing advanced training in the clinical evaluation of adult and geriatric patients with a range of neurocognitive and psychological disorders, and providing opportunities to engage in research in the field of neuropsychology.
+Additional aims of the program include an emphasis on fellow wellness and self-care, advocacy and community engagement, and training experiences focused on neuropsychology in the context of multicultural and multiracial/ethnic issues.
 Clinical services will comprise at least 80% of the fellows’ effort, educational activities will comprise 10%, and clinical research/scholarly activity will be 10%.

 Program Administrative Structure